Kernix13/node-npm-basics/README.md

 node fileName.js
 node fileName
 ```
-Require in a file: in a separate file create a function.
-Then to export it use the 1st command; use the 2nd command to import it into another file

 To create a file use:
 ```js
 touch test.js
 ```
+Require in a file: in a separate file create a function.
+Then to export it use the 1st command; use the 2nd command to import it into another file

 Export example:
 ```js
 module.exports = fxName;
 const fxName = require('./fileName.js)
 ```
-Importing modules that exist in the core of Node: e.g. File System (fs) https, assert, events, url, path, util, querystring
+Importing modules that exist in the core of Node: e.g. File System (fs) https, assert, events, url, path, util, querystring, ...

 ```js
 const fs = require(fs)
 // to see entire list (on command line): require('module').builtinModules
 ```
 You can use the `fs` module to read the content in a file and modify it.
-For example, wrap text in an html tag and then export that into a newly created html file (each function requires 3 parameters)
+For example, wrap text in an HTML tag and then export that into a newly created `*.html` file (each function requires 3 parameters)

 ```js
 readFile(a, b, c)